peat-platform/attachment-api/README.md

 # attachment_api

-The Attachments handlet for the OPENi platform.
+The Attachments handlet for the PEAT platform.